HenrikBechmann/react-infinite-grid-scroller/README.md

 ### returned API `functions` object

-Details about the functions returned in an object by `functionsCallback`:
+Details about the functions returned in an object by `functionsCallback`.

 Functions with no return values: